 In our episode today, we dive into MCAT retakes.
 If you are worried about needing to retake the MCAT, this episode is for you!
 Take a listen and share it.

-In celebration of our 50th episode of The MCAT Podcast, Next Step Test Prep is giving away five ten-pack full-length practice exams to help you maximize your score on the MCAT.
+In celebration of our 50th episode of The MCAT Podcast, Blueprint MCAT (formerly Next Step Test Prep) is giving away five ten-pack full-length practice exams to help you maximize your score on the MCAT.
 Practice exams are one of the best ways to help you prepare to take the MCAT.
 To enter, text TESTGIVEAWAY to 44222 and we will send you an email on how to enter to win!

-Back to our episode today, I've been getting a lot of emails from students lately who got their scores back then they're freaking out thinking to take the MCAT again.
-Ultimately, it all comes down to needing to retake the MCAT, what do they need to do next?
+Back to our episode today, I’ve been getting a lot of emails from students lately who got their scores back and they’re freaking out wondering if they should take the MCAT again.
+Ultimately, it all comes down to needing to retake the MCAT, so what do students need to do next?

 [02:20] Evaluating Whether You Should Retake the MCAT

-Bryan Schnedeker, Next Step's Academic Director and MCAT Guru, tells us that more of the people come to them for a retake rather than people coming to tutor with them and they need another retake.
-They get a ton of phone calls everyday from students where they hear some variation on this story, whether they took a generic group class or they self-studied or did this and realized they weren't ready so they need to retake and they're asking for help.
+Bryan Schnedeker, Next Step’s Academic Director and MCAT Guru, tells us that more of the people come to them for a retake rather than people coming to tutor with them prior to their first try at the MCAT.
+They get a ton of phone calls everyday from students where they hear some variation on this story: they took a generic group class, they self-studied, or did this and realized they weren’t ready so they need to retake and they’re asking for help.

 [03:05] Is the Retake Necessary?